-According to the Book of Enoch, there were some two hundred of the fallen.
-Of these two hundred, there were nine "chief" angels who led them.
-Drawn from ancient Christian, Pagan, and Jewish literature, the names and teachings (before being cast out of heaven) of these angels are described here.
+According to the Book of Enoch, of the two hundred fallen angels, there were nineteen "chief" angels who led them.
+Drawn from ancient Christian, Pagan, and Jewish literature, the names and their areas of expertise or personality.
+The first 10 are revealed along with the skills and information they taught the women.

 - Baraqel: Astrology